azconf-dev/home/sponsors/become-a-sponsor.md

 # Sponsorship Guide

-At AzConf, we strive to keep the ticket costs relatively low through **"responsible sponsorships"**.
-Sponsoring AzConf is a great way to gain visibility and branding by
+At Az Conf, we strive to keep the ticket costs relatively low through **"responsible sponsorships"**.
+Sponsoring Az Conf is a great way to gain visibility and branding by

 - Showcasing your product and solutions
 - Meet with potential users, customers and partners